signavio/workflow-connector/README.md

 ##### HTTP basic auth #####

 The webservice will only respond to clients using HTTP basic auth.
 This can be enabled by setting `tls.enabled = true` and providing valid TLS certificates in the `config.yaml` file.
 The username for HTTP basic auth is stored in as plain text in `config.yaml` but the password is stored salted and hashed using [argon2](https://passlib.readthedocs.io/en/stable/lib/passlib.hash.argon2.html).
-You can use the following commands to generate a argon2 password hash.
+You can use the following commands to generate a argon2 password hash using python.

 1. Install passlib using python `pip`